 Keeping 1st level and 2nd level IT support teams in sync

-As part one of a three-part blog series on making life better through JIRA Service Desk synchronization, let's attack this challenge.
+As part one of a three-part blog series on making life better through JIRA Service Management synchronization, let's attack this challenge.

 1st- and 2nd-level communication problems